infosecwonderland/Security_Assessment/README.md

 10. Added forgot-password and reset password functionality: Password reset link will be shared via email and the time expiration is set.

 11. Brute Force implemented.

+12. Authorization check is implemented for after login page i.e /home, this page cannot be accessed before login.